 Home > Patient & Family Resources > Health Library > Rectal Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 COVID-19 Info: Vaccines | Testing | Visitor Guidelines | Stats | More

 IMPORTANT NOTICE: COVID-19 testing appointments are not available at Cone Health emergency departments or urgent care locations.
 Click here for testing options.

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Incidence and Mortality

 Colorectal cancer affects men and women almost equally.
-Among all racial groups in the United States, African Americans have the highest sporadic colorectal cancer incidence and mortality rates.[3,4]
+Among all racial groups in the United States, Black individuals have the highest sporadic colorectal cancer incidence and mortality rates.[3,4]